zsparal/api-documentation/source/reference/v2/payments-api/get-payment.rst

             - Only available if the payment is completed – The consumer's bank's BIC / SWIFT code.

+          * - ``failureReason``

+              .. type:: string

+            - Only available if the payment is failed – The (translated) reason why the payment did not succeed.

 Bank transfer
 """""""""""""
 .. list-table::